in

 #4 Daughter of the Dragon (1931)

-Daughter Of The Dragon (1931)
+Daughter of the Dragon (1931)

 It is a thriller from 1931 where Anna May Wong plays Princess Ling Moy, a character with a complex legacy: she is the daughter of the infamous Dr. Fu Manchu, an archvillain.
 In the film, Ling Moy's life is marked by this dark heritage, which she both embraces and struggles against.
 She is torn between avenging her father's death and the love she feels for a man named Ah Kee, played by Sessue Hayakawa, who turns out to be the son of her father's nemesis.